mjc-gh/web_weather/README.md

 The `/forecast/new` page has a form with a single address input.
 A user enters a location and a new `GeoCoderJob` is enqueued.
 A unique, deterministic Job ID hash is also generated based upon the user's input.
-This Job ID is used as a key for a first level cache layer.
-It's also used to track the user's forecast request state on the backend via `Rails.cache`.
+This Job ID is used as a key for a first level cache layer with `Rails.cache`.
+It's also used to track the user's forecast request state on the backend while the background jobs process.
 Using a hash for caching based upon user input means the user does not control the length of the cache keys.

 If the `GeoCoderJob` finds a matching location with a zip code, a `ForecastJob` is then enqueued for the given Job ID and returned